joshaham/CS5500/README.md

   <p> Assignment <a href="http://www.ccs.neu.edu/course/cs5500f14/assignment4.txt">link</a></p>
   <p>Description</p>
   <ul>
-  <li>1: Test and criticize the implementations that each member of the team submitted for assignment 3.
+  <li> Test and criticize the implementations that each member of the team submitted for assignment 3.
 No modifying allowed.</li>
-  <li>2: Write a single report containing its detailed criticisms of each implementation, including descriptions of all bugs found during testing.</li>
+  <li> Write a single report containing its detailed criticisms of each implementation, including descriptions of all bugs found during testing.</li>
   <li> The report should be divided into sections, with one section for each of the implementations tested.</li>

   <p>Report form of a professional memo:<p>